dyuri/xglbg/README.md

      -w Window mode
      -g Geometry WIDTHxHEIGHT (default 800x600)
      -o Starting point TOPxLEFT (default 0x0)
-     -t Transparency (default 0.8)
+     -t Transparency (default 1.0)
      -p shader name in shaders folder
      -f FPS (default 30)
-     -D Display only if there is sound
-     -Y Use only youtube thumbnail for album art
+     -D Dynamic FPS - use 1 fps if there is no sound -Y Use only youtube thumbnail for album art
      -s Pulseaudio device source
         Specify using the name from "pacmd list-sources | grep "name:""